MassimilianoPozzi/python_julia_structural_behavioral_economics/README.md

 ### Papers

 As of right now this repository contains only the notebooks to replicate the aggregate estimates of Bruhin, Fehr, and Schunk (*Journal of the European Economic Association*, 2019).
-However, more papers will be uploaded soon.
-We have already written and tested the code for the following papers:
+However, more notebooks and papers will be uploaded soon.
+We have already written and tested the code to replicate the structural estimates in the following papers:

 - Augenblick, Ned and Matthew Rabin, 2019, "An Experiment on Time Preference and Misprediction in Unpleasant Tasks", *Review of Economic Studies*, 86(3): 941&ndash;975
 	- Estimation Methods: Maximum Likelihood (with Bootstrapped Standard Errors)